Willson Contreras Player Props: Cardinals vs. Rangers

-The St. Louis Cardinals, including Willson Contreras (.154 on-base percentage in past 10 games, 137 points below season-long percentage), take on starter Dane Dunning and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+Willson Contreras -- with an on-base percentage of .184 in his past 10 games, 111 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Texas Rangers, with Jon Gray on the mound, on June 7 at 8:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rangers.
+He notched a home run while going 1-for-3 in his most recent game against the Rangers.

 Willson Contreras Game Info & Props vs. the Rangers